Moderate physical exercise is recommended while you are pregnant/hapū, as long as your pregnancy has no complications and you are comfortable.

 - pelvic floor exercises

-- low-impact aerobics or yoga.
+- low-impact aerobics or yoga

-It is recommended that pregnant women do pelvic floor exercises before, during and after pregnancy as this helps strengthen your pelvic floor muscles.
+It is recommended that you do pelvic floor exercises before, during and after pregnancy as this helps strengthen your pelvic floor muscles.
 This may help stop them from becoming weakened during pregnancy and childbirth, and reduce the risk of incontinence and pelvic organ prolapse.
 Once you've learned them, try doing 10 repeat exercises, 6 times a day.
 They can become part of your daily routine.